Tyrrrz/Gress/Readme.md

 ### Percentages

 Gress provides a unified progress unit -- the `Percentage` type.
-Unlike raw `int` and `double` values commonly used with `IProgress<T>`, this type unambiguously represents progress as a portion of all work that has been completed so far.
+Unlike raw `int` and `double` values commonly used with `IProgress<T>`, this type unambiguously represents progress as a portion of work that has been completed so far.

 An instance of `Percentage` can be created from either a value or a fraction: